 The public consultation – www.scotland.gov.uk/consultations/current – will run until November 13.
 For more information about the problem of nuisance hedges, visit the Scothedge website at www.scothedge.colwat.com.

-You can see examples of how people’s lives are blighted by overgrown hedges, trees and shrubs in a photo gallery at the Holyrood Partnership website.
+You can see examples of how people’s lives are blighted by overgrown hedges, trees and shrubs in a photo gallery at the Holyrood PR website.

-Scottish public relations agency Holyrood Partnership is working with Scothedge to highlight its campaign through expert us of PR in Scotland.
+Scottish public relations agency Holyrood PR is working with Scothedge to highlight its campaign through expert us of PR in Scotland.